gurmitteotia/guflow/README.md

 ```
 Above workflow has four possible execution scenarios:
-* 1. User has choosen to book both flight and hotel: In this case ChargeCustomer lambda function will be scheduled only after completion of ChooseSeat and BookDinner lambda functions.
+* 1. User has choosen to book both flight and hotel: In this case two branches "BookFlight->ChoosSeat" and "BookHotel->BookDinner" will schedule in parallel and ChargeCustomer lambda function will be scheduled only after completion of ChooseSeat and BookDinner lambda functions.
 * 2. User has choosen to book the flight only: In this case ChargeCustomer lambda will be scheduled after ChooseSeat lambda.
 * 3. User has choosen to book the hotel only: In this case ChargeCustomer lambda will be scheduled after BookDinner lambda.
-* 4. User has choonen not to book flight or hotel: Workflow will be completed immediately.
+* 4. User has choosen not to book flight or hotel: Workflow will be completed immediately.

 You can implement the above workflow using SWF activities with same ease.
-You can also mix and match activities, lambdas or timers in a workflow.
+You can also mix activities, lambdas or timers in a workflow.
 You have the flexibility to customize the workflow executions to deal with complex real life scenarios.
 Please look at [examples](https://github.com/gurmitteotia/guflow-samples) and [custom workflow actions](https://github.com/gurmitteotia/guflow/wiki/workflow-actions) for more ideas.

 ### Features:
 Guflow: